Vision Systems

 Alignment

 Silicon wafers, which form the foundation of ICs, need to be manufactured and placed on top of each other in layers.
 Every single layer must align precisely.
 The orientation of a wafer notch, the tiny cut intentionally made on the edge of a silicon wafer for alignment purposes, is then checked.
-Using traditional inspection systems is slow and bulky, especially when it comes to accurately detecting a notch when it comes to transparent wafers.
+Using traditional inspection systems is slow and bulky, especially when it comes to accurately detecting a notch in transparent wafers.

-KEYENCE vision systems with built-in AI help improve silicon wafer alignment due to the advanced and proprietary functions it features.
+KEYENCE vision systems with built-in AI help improve silicon wafer alignment due to the advanced and proprietary functions they feature.
 The AI capability is a deep learning tool that trains on a large data set of images to accurately recognize dots on even transparent wafers.

 Defect Detection